Sean-Darren/youTube-summarize/README.md

 - Extracts Video ID from your YouTube URL
 - Fetches Title & Channel using BeautifulSoup
 - Downloads English Transcripts with youtube-transcript-api
-- Generates Summaries using OpenAI’s GPT models
+- Generates Summaries using Ollama models

 ## ⚠️ Requirements
 - Python 3.7+